The scenario: How can I use Remote Desktop on Windows Server

 Free Windows Server remote connection software: AnyViewer

-AnyViewer is perfectly compatible with multiple Windows versions, including Windows Server 2019/2016/2012 R2 and Windows 11/10/8.1/8/7.
+AnyViewer is perfectly compatible with multiple Windows versions, including Windows Server 2022/2019/2016/2012 R2 and Windows 11/10/8.1/8/7.
 It is the best alternative to Windows Remote Desktop Connection.
-It superiors to RDC because it can realize remote connection without IP address and user name, and has more practical functions.
+It is superior to RDC because it can realize remote connection without IP address and user name, and has more practical functions.

 - Connect the client computer (the controller computer) and the host computer (the controlled computer) to the Internet.